Robert Cavendish Spencer: Life

-As per Vice Admiral Cochrane's letter dated 15 March 1815, Spencer had been detailed to conduct a strict enquiry, regarding the property losses of Spanish inhabitants of Florida.
+As per the letter sent by Rear Admiral Pulteney Malcolm to the Spanish Governor Manrique dated 15 March 1815, Spencer had been detailed to conduct a strict enquiry as a third party, regarding the property losses of Spanish inhabitants of Florida, specifically Spanish fugitive slaves who had fled their owners to the company of Edward Nicolls and George Woodbine.
+Spencer did not share Nicolls's abolitionist stance and was genuinely attempting to do his job.
 Rear Admiral Malcolm believed that in cases where formerly enslaved persons could not be persuaded to return to their owners, the British government would undertake to remunerate the owners.
-His counterpart Vicente Sebastián Pintado travelled to Prospect Bluff, arriving there on 7 April, Spencer having arrived earlier.
+His counterpart Vicente Sebastián Pintado embarked the Carron at Pensacola on 15 March, and arrived at Apalachicola on 27 March.
+Spencer travelled alone 20 miles north to Prospect Bluff, then sent for Pintado and his party, they arriving there on 7 April.
 (Note: Enclosure 8 to Erving.
 Memorandum of a gentleman of respectability at Bermuda, dated 21 May 1815 "Admiral Cochrane, however, appears to have disapproved of Nicholls's conduct in affording protection to the Spanish slaves, and had sent the Hon.
 Captain Spencer to Pensacola for the purpose of making arrangements for their restoration; who accordingly proceeded to Appalachicola, with Captain Pintado, named commissioner on the part of the Spaniards.")
+The enquiry was in addition to two activities he was originally tasked with by Cochrane on 25 February 1815, delivering needed provisions, and investigating the Prospect Bluff garrison's debts.